Back to blog

 Mobile App Development

-Android App Migration And Modernization Checklist: API Levels, Security, UX, And Play Store Readiness
+Android App Migration Checklist: API Levels, Security, UX, QA, And Play Readiness

-Use this Android app migration checklist to audit API levels, SDKs, dependencies, permissions, security, UX, QA, and Play Store readiness before modernizing an older app.
+Use this Android app migration checklist to audit target API, SDKs, permissions, security, UX, QA evidence, Play Store readiness, and rebuild-vs-modernize decisions.

 Share